 About Me

 This blog was originally started under the title, News and Some Views, after the requirements of my first job as a content writer got me introduced to the world of Blogosphere.
 Other than being an editor and occasional blogger, I am interested in discovering life…always chasing (and all possible efforts are made towards mastering) ‘new’ things.
-Spontaneity interests me and I love to play peace than war.
-NO, I AM NOT A HIPPIE FROM 60s or 70s.
+Spontaneity interests me.
 Drop your comments to let me know what you feel about some of the things I have written about.
 Most of these emanate from our day-to-day experience.
 Let me know your side too.

 Tuesday, February 14, 2012